pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 ];
 ```

+Furthermore, some developers may go a step or two further if they do not intend to transfer the prototyped pipeline to a different programming language:

-Furthermore, developers may choose to decompose elements inside a stage into additional variables to avoid code 'typos'.
-For instance, to avoid one part of a pipeline incorrectly referencing a field computed earlier in the pipeline by inaccurately misspelling this reference.
+ * They may choose to decompose elements inside a stage into additional JavaScript variables to avoid code 'typos'.
+For instance, to prevent one part of a pipeline incorrectly referencing a field computed earlier in the pipeline due to a misspelling.
+ * They may choose to factor out complex boilerplate parts of a pipeline into separate JavaScript functions.
+They can then re-use each function from multiple places within the main pipeline's code.

-This book is not advocating a multi-variable approach over a single-variable approach when you define a pipeline.
-It is just highlighting two highly composable options.
+In summary, this book is not advocating a multi-variable approach over a single-variable approach when you define a pipeline.
+The book is just highlighting two highly composable options.
 Ultimately it is a personal choice concerning which you find most comfortable and productive.
-Indeed, some developers will go a step further if they do not intend to transfer the prototyped pipeline to another programming language.
-They will factor out complex boilerplate parts of a pipeline into separate JavaScript functions.
-They can re-use each function from multiple places within the main JavaScript-based pipeline.